-Unfortunately, this freedom is now under intense attack.
-Powerful forces are continually plotting new ways of luring us into closed, centralized systems under their arbitrary control, tempting us to give up our essential liberties in exchange for a bit of temporary convenience and safety.
+Unfortunately, this freedom is gradually eroding.
+Government and commercial interests are continually herding us into closed, centralized systems, tempting us to give up our essential liberties in exchange for a bit of temporary convenience and safety.

 The price of liberty is eternal vigilance.

 We want to work and play in a free Internet, under our terms, our rights and liberties intact.
-They want us dependant on an opaque, nebulous cloud forever beyond our control, under their thumb, playing by their rules, trapped in a virtual panopticon that allows shadowy government agencies to spy and archive our digital thoughts in mass warrantless surveillance programs, turning the Internet from a tool of freedom into a weapon.
+They want us dependant on an opaque, nebulous "cloud" of proprietary services forever beyond our control.
+This makes it easier to keep us under their thumb, playing by their rules, trapped in a virtual panopticon that allows shadowy government agencies to spy and archive our digital thoughts in mass warrantless surveillance programs.

 As renowned security expert Bruce Schneier puts it:

 We need to take back the internet, and by we, I mean the engineering community.

 A rare few of us have the right combination of skills, means and motivation to resist.
 FLOSS can be part of the solution but adoption is limited as long as proprietary alternatives are easier to use.
 Unfortunately discovering, configuring and testing combinations of free software components can be notoriously challenging, time consuming and inefficient, especially if everyone keeps reinventing the wheel by rolling their own solutions.

 Imagine if instead we could bottle up the best integrations and mass produce them into secure, convenient solutions that just work.
 Everyone would benefit, even the experts.